wp-sms/wp-sms/readme.txt

 * BACKUP YOUR DATABASE BEFORE INSTALLING!

 == Changelog ==
-= 5.1.0 =
+= 5.1 =
-* Added: The new option for disabling CSS loading the theme.
-* Added: <details> tag for response column on Outbox table.
+* Added: Collapse for toggle the visibility of response column on Outbox table.
 * Improved: Primotexto.com gateway.
-* Fixed: Textplode.com gateway.
+* Fixed: Issue in Textplode.com gateway.
-* Fixed: WooCommerce user report sending SMS.
+* Fixed: Issue in WooCommerce class for sending SMS.

 = 5.0 =
-* Added: Global SMS send function: wp_sms_send( $to, $msg, $isflash = false ).
+* Added: The new option for disabling CSS loading the theme.
+* Added: A new tab in Settings that for manage SMS Newsletter, the options removed from SMS newsletter widget.
+* Added: A new shortcode for show SMS newsletter form. enjoy with this shortcode `[wp-sms-subscriber-form]`.
+* Added: A new option for sending an SMS to the Author of the post when that post publish and the author have not the publish capability.
+* Added: Status and Response columns in outbox page and get the full log on sending SMS actions.
+* Added: Support mobile fields with International Telephone Input optional.
+* Added: Zain.im Gateway.
+* Added: Textmagic.com Gateway.
 * Optimized: The main structure of the plugin and split process to increase performance and load.
 * Improved: The SMS newsletter requests.
 We've used the WP REST API instead Admin Ajax.
 * Improved: Now you can allow to importing the same number into two different groups.